ibm-cloud-docs/Cloudant/guides/design_document_management.md

 1. Create a duplicate copy of the design document that we want to change, for example by adding `_OLD` to its name:
     `_design/fetch_OLD`.
-2. Put the new or 'incoming' design document into the database, using a name with the suffix `_NEW`: `_design/fetch_NEW`.
+2. Put the new or <q>incoming</q> design document into the database, using a name with the suffix `_NEW`: `_design/fetch_NEW`.
 3. Query the `fetch_NEW` view,
     to ensure that it starts to build.